Med1El/Tasts-Manager/README.md

 a vanilla javascript demo.

-application to manage tasts with CRUD operations.
+application to manage tasks with CRUD operations.

 I still need to add local storage fonctionalies.